lbnmahs/mysik/README.md

 ## Pull Request

-There are 2 main work flows when dealing with pull requests:
+There are 2 main workflows when dealing with pull requests:

 * Pull Request from a [forked repository](https://help.github.com/articles/fork-a-repo)
 * Pull Request from a branch within a repository